 When you are constantly distracted from the work at hand, you will make more mistakes.
 When you allow yourself to stay focused on one task you will make fewer mistakes because you are not having to stop and start a piece of work.
 You will be more focused.

-5. Making fewer mistakes means you need less time to do the work.
+5. Need less time to do the work

 And of course, when you are making fewer mistakes you spend less time doing the work and revising.
 This allows you more time to do more quality work.